 Many single mothers have heard of the troubles and issues that might arise when you decided to split from your partner.
 Finances were at the forefront in the beginning because giving your children the best future is the most important factor.
 However the more time went on, and the dust cleared, you may have suddenly realized that securing your children’s future financially isn’t the end all be all.
-Actually, making sure your relationship and bond with them is the most important thing in the long run.
+Actually, for a single mother, making sure your relationship and bond with them is the most important thing in the long run.
 Regardless of what happens, your children will remember you spending time with them, getting to know their interests and hobbies and going the extra mile.
 Money is fleeting, and the future isn’t certain.
 Your children might not want to go down the academic route, and they may want to find something they like doing that won’t burden you or them with student debt.
 Therefore, bonding is actually irreplaceable as it cannot be bought.

 Photo by ArtWithTammy

-Going to the game
+Single mother going to the game

 Football is quite easily the most popular sport in the world.
 Every year without slowing or faulting, hundreds of millions of fans go to watch their home teams playing the beautiful game.
 If you have sons or daughters, this is a great day out with a whole range of things to do.
 It isn’t just the match itself, and it’s the lead up to it that counts too.
 It starts the night before as the kids are full of anticipation.
 The drive there can be laden with songs and asking them things about their school life etc. it’s a perfect excuse to not spend a lot of money on food but get quite a good bang for buck treats of all kinds.
 If you look on TicketOffices, you can find especially cheaper tickets that have been cut down by 15% from the seller’s asking price.
 There are a whole range of events to choose from, from sport to music concerts with popular artists.
 If you snoop around, you’ll be able to find exclusive deals as well as discounts for shows and events that would otherwise be quite expensive.